 The Orchestra of the Eighteenth Century also tours in smaller configurations, led by their concertmasters Marc Destrubé from Canada and the Austrian violin player Alexander Janiczek.
 The orchestra cherishes its tradition of inviting like-minded soloists as musical leader.
 Kristian Bezuidenhout, Isabelle Faust, Alexander Melnikov and Maria João Pires led the orchestra in the recent past.
 A project with Nicolas Altstaedt is planned in May 2022.

 Recently the orchestra invited Louis Andriessen to compose a piece for orchestra and choir dedicated to the memory of Frans Brüggen.
 The premiere of May in the Amsterdam Concertgebouw was the starting point of the orchestras 40th birthday: the first four happy decades with 50 friends performing 300 compositions by 38 composers during 169 tours in 350 cities, 35 countries and 5 continents.

-In Germany the Orchestra of the 18th Century can be experienced several times in 2021.
-With cellist Nicolas Altstaedt in the 25th May in Hamburg’s Elbphilharmonie, at the Musikfest Bremen with Alexander Melnikov on the 30th August and finally with a world premiere by Andriessen on the 19th October in the Kölner Philharmonie and thereafter on the 22nd October in the Philharmonie in Essen.
-The October program combines the final work by Louis Andriessen “May” in memoriam Frans Brüggen with Mozart’s “Requiem”.
+In Germany the Orchestra of the 18th Century can be experienced several times.
+With cellist Nicolas Altstaedt in the 25th May in Hamburg’s Elbphilharmonie, at the Musikfest Bremen with Alexander Melnikov on the 30th August and finally with the final work by Andriessen on the 19th October in the Kölner Philharmonie and thereafter on the 22nd October in the Philharmonie in Essen.
+The October program combines Andriessen’s “May” in memoriam Frans Brüggen with Mozart’s “Requiem”.